-While we don't consider ourselves experts, we do have some experience making organic skin, lip, & pet products both for our family/farm/pets & as a small part of our business income for the farm.
-Mainly we stick with methods that do not use water as they are much safer & we feel they deliver better results.
+While I don't consider myself an expert, I do have some experience making organic skin, lip, & pet products both for my family, farm, pets & as a small part of my business income at Running Bug Farm.
+Mainly I stick with methods that do not use water as they are much safer & I feel they deliver better results.

-On the other end, there are some really great recipes that we love from this book.
-There are only a few sections that hold little interest to us.
-If you are a beginner we strongly recommend you read Herbal Recipes for Vibrant Health first.
-If you find you want to further explore medicinal products we highly recommend Low Dog's book.
-We would also recommend reading an in-depth book on soap making if that is of interest to you.
+On the other end, there are some really great recipes that I love from this book.
+There are only a few sections that hold little interest to me.
+If you are a beginner, I strongly recommend you read Herbal Recipes for Vibrant Health first.
+If you find you want to further explore medicinal products, I highly recommend Dr. Low Dog's book.
+I would also recommend reading an in-depth book on soap making if that is of interest to you.
 The soap making section in this book covers the basics, but you are better off learning all that you can before you begin.
-Also, the author provides links to only a few products/companies she recommends that we've never heard of.
-We have our own preferred suppliers for what we do not grow on the farm & none of these well known suppliers are in her book.
-The fact that she only recommends a child size handful of suppliers makes us think she is getting paid to recommend them.
+Also, the author provides links to only a few products &/orcompanies she recommends that I've never heard of.
+I have my own preferred suppliers for what I do not grow on the farm & none of these well known suppliers are in her book.
+The fact that she only recommends a child size handful of suppliers makes me think she is getting paid to recommend them.